CSIRT-MU/Trace-Share/TraceCreator/README.md

 - `$ vagrant up` – create and configure guest machines according to configuration files and run specified commands (all capture files together with logs will be available in ./capture/ directory)

-- `$ vagrant provision attacker` – run creation script again if any error occurred
+- `$ vagrant provision attacker` – rerun creation script if an error occurred

 - `$ vagrant destroy` – destroy the virtual environment after the collection